Jenson073/Intent-Based_ChatBot/README.md

 ### 🧪 For Localtunnel Deployment
 To view and run the chatbot deployed using Localtunnel, follow the instructions in the provided Jupyter Notebook (`.ipynb`).
 The notebook contains step-by-step instructions for:
 1️⃣ Setting up the environment
-2️⃣ Preparing the data
+2️⃣ Preparing the data and code
-3️⃣ Running the chatbot using Streamlit
+3️⃣ Running the chatbot using Localtunnel on Streamlit

 ### 🌟 For Streamlit Deployment
 To run the chatbot with a Streamlit account: